 - Are permanent and last longer than bridges and dentures

-- Are sturdier than dentures and bridges making it possible for candidates to enjoy hard foods with no trepidation
+- Are sturdier than dentures and bridges making it possible for candidates to enjoy hard foods

 - Have no age restrictions on who is a suitable candidate for the procedure